FLIR/conservator-cli/docs/usage/cvc_guide.rst

 will commit and push the changes to ``index.json``

 .. note::
-   Uploading will also copy staged images into alongside other downloaded dataset frames
+   Uploading will also copy staged images alongside other downloaded dataset frames
     in ``data/``.
 Pass ``--skip-copy`` to not copy frames.

 Additional Reference